Angus Taylor: Parliamentary work

 Taylor began working on parliamentary committees on employment, trade and investment growth and public accounts.
-In these forums he argued against increasing government debt, saying that Australia's long-term prosperity is characterised by high real wages and low inequality, and that only by increasing productivity and participation, will Australia's broad-based prosperity continue.
-Taylor was not given any portfolio by Tony Abbott during this Parliament.
+In these forums, he argued against increasing government debt, saying that Australia's long-term prosperity is characterised by high real wages and low inequality, and that only by increasing productivity and participation, will Australia's broad-based prosperity continue.
+Taylor was not given any portfolio by Abbott during this Parliament.
 The Australian Financial Review said that he had been "left to languish" which, The Guardian speculated, was because other MPs "had deeper political networks."

-Local issues - mobile towers and water

-Mobile phone black spots were a prominent concern for people in the Southern Tablelands and Taylor said he was "determined to fix this."
+Mobile-phone black spots were a prominent concern for people in the Southern Tablelands and Taylor said he was "determined to fix this."
 By 2015, funding had been secured for new towers in Wollondilly, one of 18 new towers for the region funded under round 1 of a Federal Program.
-Goulburn, a town that had suffered badly in 2000s Australian drought, received $10 million in funding for a new wastewater plant.

-First Ministries
+First ministries

 In September 2015, the Federal Liberal Party elected a new leader and Malcolm Turnbull was made Prime Minister of Australia.
 The following year, Turnbull appointed Taylor to his first portfolio.

-Assistant Minister for Cities and Digital Transformation

-On 18 February 2016 Taylor was sworn in as the Assistant Minister to the Prime Minister for Cities and Digital Transformation following a rearrangement in the First Turnbull Ministry.
-This new portfolio gave Taylor scope to encourage innovation, both within government and in small business.
-He was "instrumental in ensuring that a single digital profile would be adopted for clients of the federal agencies, rather than letting departments run off in all directions.”
+On 18 February 2016, Taylor was sworn in as the Assistant Minister to the Prime Minister for Cities and Digital Transformation following a rearrangement in the First Turnbull Ministry.
+Taylor was "instrumental in ensuring that a single digital profile would be adopted for clients of the federal agencies, rather than letting departments run off in all directions."
 By May 2017, usage of myGov had doubled in two years.
-Taylor oversaw commercialisation grants of $11.2 million to 24 Australian start-ups under the Entrepreneur's Program.

 2016 Australian federal election

-On 2 July 2016, the Turnbull Government was returned to power with "a severely reduced majority."
+At the 2016 federal election, the Turnbull government was returned to power with a severely reduced majority.
 Taylor faced a pre-selection threat, from Russell Matheson, which was averted.
-Then came the threat of the redistribution of his seat, making it less regional and more urban, which was thought to favour the Labor Party.
-He managed to retain his seat with 60.18% of the two party preferred vote.
+His seat was also redistributed, making it less regional and more urban, which was thought to favour the Labor Party.
+He retained his seat with 60.18% of the two party preferred vote.

-Minister for Law and Cybersecurity
+Ministerial roles

-Shortly after the election, and with less than two years with his first portfolio, Taylor was brought to the front bench as Minister for Law Enforcement and Cybersecurity.
+Shortly after the election, Taylor was brought to the front bench as Minister for Law Enforcement and Cybersecurity.
 In this role, he appointed the first Commonwealth Transnational Serious and Organised Crime Coordinator.
 This innovation has been seen as providing "a mechanism to lead and strengthen national disruption efforts" against organised crime.
 It was also expected to lead to arrests for human trafficking and child pornography.